lzanini/blackjack-engine/README.md

-The goal of this project is to provide a flexible Blackjack engine in Python, allowing to easily define and evaluate custom strategies.
+The goal of this project is to provide a flexible Blackjack engine, allowing to easily define and evaluate custom strategies.

 ## Installation